antaresproject/docs/docs/services/pagination.md

 ## Introduction

-Definition of using pagination in the project usually focuses on the use of solutions provided by the Laravel environment.
+When explaining the pagination in the project, the use of solutions provided by the Laravel environment are stressed.
 More information can be found [here](https://laravel.com/docs/5.2/pagination).
-There is a dedicated decorator in the project which wraps paginator's object with a view for the customization purposes.
-This means that paginator's appearance and behavior may be defined depending on target product's expectations.
+There is a dedicated decorator in the project that wraps the paginator's object with a view for the customization purposes.
+This means that paginator's appearance and behavior may be defined depending on the target product's expectations.

 ## Presenter